ExchangeUnion/docs/Native SimNet.md

 ## Goal

 This guide describes how to setup `xud` and connect to and trade on the XUD Simulation Network (`xud-simnet`).
-It should take about 15 minutes to complete all steps.
+It should take about 10 minutes to complete all steps.

-`xud` is in alpha stage and the `xud-simnet` aims to give interested individuals an early 'look & feel' of how things will work later on with a convenient, mostly automated setup.
-The `xud-simnet` uses magic simnet coins at all times.
+`xud` is in beta stage and the `xud-simnet` aims to give a 'look & feel' of how things are working with a convenient, automated setup.
+The `xud-simnet` uses magic simnet coins at all times, no risk of loosing your precious bitcoin if something should go wrong.

-Once the setup of `xud-simnet` is completed, you will be able to query pending orders, place orders, and experiment with `xud`'s rich set of commands (`xucli --help`).
+Once the setup of `xud-simnet` is completed, you will be able to query the orderbook, place orders, and experiment with `xud`'s rich set of commands (`xucli --help`).
 When a match is found in the network, your orders will automatically be executed & settled instantly via an atomic swap. `xud-simnet` currently supports atomic swaps between BTC, LTC & ERC20 tokens.
-This guide will show how to install dependencies like `go` and how to use the `xud-simnet` to automatically setup bitcoin, litecoin & ethereum daemons, lightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), raiden for ERC20 tokens, `xud` and finally connect to `xud-simnet`.
+This guide will show how to install dependencies like `go` and how to use the `xud-simnet` to set up blightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), raiden for ERC20 tokens and `xud` and to connect to `xud-simnet`.
 This guide is written for Linux & macOS and suitable for everyone that knows how to use a command line.
 [Windows WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) support is currently experimental.

 ## Describing the Setup

-`xud-simnet` spins up several components on your machine which together provide support for exchanging order information and executing atomic swaps between BTC and LTC on the lightning network.
+`xud-simnet` spins up several components on your machine which together provide support for exchanging order information and executing atomic swaps between BTC,LTC & ERC20 tokens on the lightning network & raiden network.
 It will setup the following components:

-- `neutrino` - light node, connecting to our remote btcd instance (which is mining the bitcoin simnet chain)
+- `lndbtc` - payment channel implementation for the bitcoin network, connecting to our remote btcd instance (which is mining the bitcoin simnet chain) via neutrino
-- `ltcd` - local full node, connected to the litecoin simnet chain
-- `geth` - connecting to our remote geth instance (which is mining the ethereum simnet chain)
+- `lndltc` - payment channel implementation for the litecoin network, connecting to our remote ltcd instance (which is mining the litecoin simnet chain) via neutrino
-- `lndbtc` - payment channel implementation for the bitcoin network
-- `lndltc` - payment channel implementation for the litecoin network
-- `raiden` - payment channel implementation for the ethereum network
+- `raiden` - payment channel implementation for the ethereum network, connecting to our remote geth instance (which is mining the ethereum simnet chain)
-- `xud` - Exchange Union's decentralized exchange layer, managing orders and clients above
+- `xud` - Exchange Union's OpenDEX node, managing orders and clients above

 ## Installation